 (2) However, if the final determination of the appeal might result in an order that a party to the appeal be detained in custody, the court may order that the party be detained in custody until the determination of the appeal.

-[Section 35 amended by No. 17 of 2016 s.
+[Section 35 amended: No. 17 of 2016 s.
 30.]

 36. Dealing with appeal